toralf/torutils/README.md

 Then these 5 rules are applied (in this order) for an TCP connection attempt to the local ORPort:

 1. trust Tor authorities and snowflake
-1. block it for 30 min if the rate is > 6/min
+1. block it for 1 day if the rate is > 6/min
-1. limit rate to 1/minute
+1. limit rate to 0.5/minute
-1. reject it if 3 (but only 1, if rule 2 was violated within last 24 hours) connections are already open
+1. allow not more than 2 connections
 1. accept it

 This usually allows an ip to create a connection with its 1st SYN packet.
-Depending on the rate of inbound SYNs, subesquently few more connections are allowed (rule 3+4).
+Depending on the rate of inbound SYNs, subesquently more connections are allowed (rule 3+4).
-But if the rate exceeds the limit (of rule 2) then any further connection attempt is blocked for the next 30 min even if the rate drops down below the limit within the timeframe.
+But if the rate exceeds the limit (of rule 2) then any further connection attempt is blocked for a given time even if the rate drops down below the limit within this time.
-The long time frame of rule 4 addresses ips bypassing the connlimit barrier otherwise.

 There's an ongoing discussion about SYN flood protection and short comings of the conntrack engine.
 A lot of them were already addressed by the linux kernel devs over the past years.
 Nowadays a dropped SYN packet does not even create a conntrack entry - see [this](https://blog.cloudflare.com/conntrack-tales-one-thousand-and-one-flows/) Cloudflare blog.
-The remaining SYN flood attack vectors should be mitigated by the size of 1M for ipsets and hashes and these settings in `/etc/sysctl.d/local.conf`:
+The remaining SYN flood risk is lowered by the size of 1M for ipsets and hashes and these settings in `/etc/sysctl.d/local.conf`:

 ```text
 net.ipv4.tcp_syncookies = 1